SRAZKVT/KuteForth/README.md

 mult   -> multiplies the two numbers on top of the stack and pushes the result onto the stack

 divmod -> divides the second number on the stack from the first, pushes the quotient at the first place and the remainder at the first place on the stack

+andi   -> realise a bitwise and on the two first elements on the stack, and pushes the result

+ori    -> realise a bitwise or  on the two first elements on the stack, and pushes the result

+xori   -> realise a bitwise xor on the two first elements on the stack, and pushes the result

+noti   -> realise a bitwise not on the two first elements on the stack, and pushes the result
 ```

 ## Conditions :